NanoComp/meep/doc/docs/Python_User_Interface.md

 There are three steps to using the near-to-far-field feature: first, define the "near" surface(s) as a set of surfaces capturing *all* outgoing radiation in the desired direction(s); second, run the simulation, typically with a pulsed source, to allow Meep to accumulate the Fourier transforms on the near surface(s); third, tell Meep to compute the far fields at any desired points (optionally saving the far fields from a grid of points to an HDF5 file).
 To define the near surfaces, use:

-**`add_near2far(fcen, df, nfreq, Near2FarRegions..., nperiods=1)`**
+**`add_near2far(fcen, df, nfreq, freq, Near2FarRegions..., nperiods=1)`**
 —
-Add a bunch of `Near2FarRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally-spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2`.
+Add a bunch of `Near2FarRegion`s to the current simulation (initializing the fields if they have not yet been initialized), telling Meep to accumulate the appropriate field Fourier transforms for `nfreq` equally spaced frequencies covering the frequency range `fcen-df/2` to `fcen+df/2` or an array/list `freq` for arbitrarily spaced frequencies.
 Return a `near2far` object, which you can pass to the functions below to get the far fields.

 Each `Near2FarRegion` is identical to `FluxRegion` except for the name: in 3d, these give a set of planes (**important:** all these "near surfaces" must lie in a single *homogeneous* material with *isotropic* ε and μ &mdash; and they should *not* lie in the PML regions) surrounding the source(s) of outgoing radiation that you want to capture and convert to a far field.
 Ideally, these should form a closed surface, but in practice it is sufficient for the `Near2FarRegion`s to capture all of the radiation in the direction of the far-field points. **Important:** as for flux computations, each `Near2FarRegion` should be assigned a `weight` of &#177;1 indicating the direction of the outward normal relative to the +coordinate direction.
 So, for example, if you have six regions defining the six faces of a cube, i.e. the faces in the +x, -x, +y, -y, +z, and -z directions, then they should have weights +1, -1, +1, -1, +1, and -1 respectively.
 Note that, neglecting discretization errors, all near-field surfaces that enclose the same outgoing fields are equivalent and will yield the same far fields with a discretization-induced difference that vanishes with increasing resolution etc.